 Children's Winners

-This year's theme was Address the Environment.
-Entrants were urged to design an envelope that promotes the preservation of our natural world and address it artistically.
+Entrants to the contest's 15th year were urged to design an envelope that promotes the preservation of our natural world and address it artistically.
 A trio of judges looked for skill in lettering, effective use of color and design, and creative interpretation of the theme.

 The 2009 contest was juried by: professional calligrapher Sammy Little, whose clients include the U.S. Capitol, the Supreme Court and the National Gallery of Art; Marta Legeckis, professional calligrapher and illustrator whose clients include the Department of State, the White House and the Department of the Interior; and Jane Broendel, secretary-treasurer of the National Association of Letter Carriers.